benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 To create a migration:

-1. Choose a source and target from previously defined [Storages](##ConfiguringStorage).
+1. Choose a source and target from previously defined [storages](#configure-storage).
 2. Choose the Path to set the scope of the migration.
-3. [Apply any Exclusions](###Assignexclusiontemplatestoanewmigration) to reduce the scope within this Path.
+3. [Apply any exclusions](#add-new-exclusions) to reduce the scope within this Path.

-Migrations can be automatically started when they're created, or started at a later point when [viewing migration details](##ViewingMigrations).
+Migrations can be automatically started when they're created, or started at a later point when [viewing migration details](#view-migrations).

 ### View migrations